Roosevelt Island Steam Plant

 Manhattan Community Board 8’s Roosevelt Island Committee holds a meeting where a new conceptual plan to develop Roosevelt Island, promising to ask the community for input.
 ARCH RI founders suggest that for community input to be meaningful, the city and state must include the community from the beginning of the process, rather than the end.

 Operations Advisory Committee to the Board of RIOC and HPD meet with residents.
 HPD presents an incredibly vague one (1) page violation presented as an emergency demolition order.
 When questioned by residents, HPD representative admits no knowledge of the building, its history, or its allegedly dangerous state, claiming that it is outside of their expertise.
 The representative promises to provide all the information the public has requested.
-As of March 1, 2026, no information has been forthcoming from HPD.
+More than 160 days later, no structural report, environmental assessment, or substantive response has been provided by HPD.
 Meeting recording available here

 The city obtains a permit to start demolition work onsite.
 None of the information promised to the community has been provided, and the community has been given no opportunity for input.